luizerkp/rock-paper-scissor/README.md

 # rock-paper-scissors
-This is a simple Rock Paper Scissors game played in the dev tools console.
-It will later include a UI so that user can play from the browser.
+This is a Rock Paper Scissors game with a UI that allows you to play it on your browser window.
+All the logic is handled on the front end using JavaScript.
+This project helped me dig deeper in the use of Z-index and modal content funtionality using JavaScript and css.